 The course is divided into four units.
 In Unit 1, on metaethics, we’ll ask about the metaphysical basis of morality.
 Are moral laws built into the fabric of our universe, like we sometimes believe physical laws are?
 Or are they the inventions of human beings?
 Does morality vary from culture to culture, or are some moral rules universal?
 If such rules exist, how can we come to know what they are?
 In Unit 2, on moral theories, we’ll examine different systems for distinguishing right from wrong.
 Does moral action consist in always doing what will bring about the “best” consequences?
 Or does morality sometimes require that we do our duty regardless of the consequences?
 What is the nature of personal integrity?
 In Unit 3, on applied ethics, we’ll apply what we’ve learned in the first two units to some of the pressing moral problems of our own time.
 When, if ever, are we obligated to disobey the laws of our own state?
 Is it wrong to capture, confine, and kill other animals in order to eat them?
 When, if ever, are we morally obligated to treat someone on the basis of her social identity (race, gender, sexual orientation); and when, if ever, should we treat her merely as an individual, without reference to the broad social categories to which she belongs?
 What, if anything, do we owe to the poor and destitute across the globe?
 What obligations do we have to “preserve” our environment, and to whom are such obligations owed?
 We’ll conclude, in Unit 4, on ethical meaning, by asking what, if anything, makes life worth living.

-This course is reserved for first-year Robertson Scholars, and co-convenes with Duke.
+This course is EXCLUSIVELY for first-year Robertson Scholars, and is *NOT* managed by Honors Carolina.
+This lecture co-convenes with Duke.